The National Forest Estate is helping to boost Scotland's economy

 You can also experience world-class mountain biking suitable for all ages and abilities.
 Kirroughtree and Glentrool are two of the seven internationally renowned 7stanes mountain biking trail centres that span the south of Scotland.

 Scottish forestry helps enriches our economy - 11,015 people are supported by activity on the National Forest Estate with forestry and timber processing accounting for 7,225 of this total.

-Forest Enterprise Scotland generates around 80% of its income through activities on National Forest Estate, mainly through timber supplies but also through renewables.
+Forest Enterprise Scotland (now Forestry and Land Scotland) generates around 80% of its income through activities on National Forest Estate, mainly through timber supplies but also through renewables.